ampproject/amphtml/contributing/contributing-code.md

        - Learn to create your first component in this [codelab](https://codelabs.developers.google.com/codelabs/creating-your-first-amp-component/#0)
        - Watch this [YouTube video](https://youtu.be/FJEhQFNKeaQ?list=PLXTOW_XMsIDTDXYO-NAi2OpEH0zyguvqX) to learn about "Building a new AMP component"
      - **Integrating third-party software, embeds, services**: [Guidelines](../3p/README.md)
-  - [Put your new feature behind an experiment flag](./building-an-amp-extension.md#experiments) unless it is a minor fix or your reviewer indicates this is not needed.
+  - [Put your change behind an experiment flag](./building-an-amp-extension.md#experiments) unless it is a minor fix or your reviewer indicates this is not needed.
   - [Commit your files](./getting-started-e2e.md#edit-files-and-commit-them).
 - [Test your changes](./getting-started-e2e.md#testing-your-changes).
   - A key feature of AMP is performance.
 All changes will be analyzed for any performance impact; we particularly appreciate changes that make things even faster.
 Please include any measured performance impact with substantial pull requests.
 - Prepare for your code review.
-   - For more substantial features, it's usually preferable to have your code reviewed before you make a significant investment in new tests, examples, etc.
+   - For more substantial changes, it's usually preferable to have your code reviewed before you make a significant investment in new tests, examples, etc.
    - Before your final review, make sure your change:
      - [Has good test coverage](./TESTING.md)
      - [Follows the style and design guidelines](./DEVELOPING.md#guidelines--style)